ceedon/ceedon.github.io/_posts/2020-09-23-derby-voting.md

 Voting is simple.

 Everyone votes concurrently.
-You drag the card down the course on tick for each vote you want to cast.
+You drag a card across the course one tick/column for each vote you want to cast.

 ![Cards being advanced horizontally](/images/derby-vote.png)